benfrankel/pyri_state/README.md

 #[derive(State, PartialEq, Eq, Clone, Hash, Debug)]
 #[state(
     // Disable default configs: detect_change, send_event, apply_flush.
     no_defaults,
-    // Enable change detection to trigger a flush on any state change. detect_change,
+    // Enable change detection, which triggers a flush on any state change. detect_change,
-    // Send an event on flush.
+    // Send a flush event on flush. send_event,
-    send_event,
-    // Add a BevyState wrapper (see the next example). bevy_state,
+    // Include a BevyState wrapper (see Ecosystem compatibility). bevy_state,
     // Clone the next state into the current state on flush. apply_flush,
-    // Run the on flush systems after some other states. after(FooState, BarState<i32>),
+    // Run this state's on flush systems after the listed states. after(FooState, BarState<i32>),
-    // Run the on flush systems before some other states. before(QuuxState)
+    // Run this state's on flush systems before the listed states. before(QuuxState)
 )]
 struct MyCustomState(i32);

-// Extra traits can be omitted if they won't be used:
+// Derived traits can be omitted if they won't be used:
 #[derive(State)]
 #[state(no_defaults)]
 struct MyRawState(i32);